Singapore Street Food Guide: Where and What To Eat Under $5 USD

 Singapore Street Food

+This hidden gem located in Chinatown Complex Food Centre serves traditional Singapore street food claypot rice.
+Each dish is prepared upon order, ensuring a piping hot meal with a smokey aroma.
 Their signature claypot rice with chicken, sausage, and salted fish is a must-try for dinner.
 Make sure to scrape the bottom for the crispy rice bits, which are a delicacy!

 21. Tai Seng Fish Soup